Characters of the Tekken series: Shaheen

-Shaheen (シャヒーン, شاهين) is a Saudi Arabian man wearing a shemagh and agal on his head.
+Shaheen (シャヒーン, شاهين) is a Saudi man wearing a shemagh and agal on his head.
 He also wields a scimitar around his waist.
 Shaheen was designed by illustrator NINNIN, one of several character designers and illustrators employed to create character designs for Tekken 7, with help from community feedback on social media, particularly those from Saudi Arabia.
-The character drew attention from the Middle Eastern mainstream press, being featured in publication medias from several countries, including Bahrain and Saudi Arabia.

-Shaheen is a bodyguard for a private military company, tasked with protecting key figures in the world.
+Thirteen years ago, Shaheen was taught by his father the way of military close combat, prior to losing himself and his entire family at the hands of assassins.
+At the same time as losing his family, Shaheen rescued Salim and was introduced to the latter's younger brother, Zarif, and their family.
+In the present, Shaheen becomes a bodyguard for a private military branch of an oil company owned by the brothers Salim and Zarif, with the task of protecting key figures in the world, including his best friends.
 It is said that under his guard, no one has come to be attacked.
-However, one day a friend to Shaheen who was a top figure in the oil industry was mysteriously found dead.
+However, one day, Salim, who was a top figure in his family's oil industry was mysteriously found dead.
 Although it was reported as an accidental death, Shaheen always had his doubts.
-Sometime later, G Corporation acquires the PMC employing him and everyone that Shaheen was previously familiar with ended up resigning after the acquisition.
-Having figured that all of this was too much of a coincidence, Shaheen decided to investigate and find out the truth of what is really going on by confronting the corporation's CEO and a suspect of his, Kazuya.
-After Shaheen defeats Kazuya and offers to make peace instead of taking revenge, in honor of his deceased friend, Kazuya refuses the truce and flies away in his Devil form, to Shaheen's surprise.
-Now realizing how abominable Kazuya is, Shaheen sets out to apprehend Kazuya when they encounter each other again and avenge his friend's death.
+Sometime later, G Corporation acquired the PMC employing him, and everyone that Shaheen was previously familiar with ended up resigning after the acquisition.
+Having figured that all of this was too much of a coincidence, Shaheen decided to investigate and find out the truth of what was really going on by confronting the G Corporation's CEO and a suspect of Salim's murderer, Kazuya Mishima.
+Shaheen offers to make peace instead of taking revenge, in honor of his deceased friend, Kazuya refuses the truce and flies away in his Devil form, to Shaheen's surprise.
+Now realizing how abominable Kazuya is, Shaheen sets out to apprehend Kazuya when they encounter each other again and avenge his friend's death, which begins in Tekken 8 six months later where Kazuya publicly reveals himself as a devil to the world, and Shaheen receives the late Salim's sword from Zarif, Salim's younger brother.
+After helping Jin and their fellow allies who oppose Kazuya's tyranny, Shaheen finds peace while watching the world celebrating their freedom from G Corporation's dictatorships on the yacht in Paris.